The Basics

 I am a licensed clinical psychologist (PSY32407) with a private practice in Oakland, California.
 I have provided therapeutic services in multiple venues for over a decade, including community mental health (serving low income and unhoused clients) and college counseling (at Mills College and the University of Pacific).
 I graduated from The Wright Institute in Berkeley with a Psy.D.
 (Doctorate in Clinical Psychology).

-In terms of therapy style, I utilize a Psychodynamic/Relational approach that incorporates elements of Mindfulness and Cognitive Behavioral Therapy.
+In terms of therapy style, I utilize an evidence-based Relational approach that incorporates elements of Mindfulness and Cognitive Behavioral Therapy.
 In plainer words, I pay attention to both what's going on in your present and what happened in your past, as we engage in open exploration as well as working on specific skills.

 My previous careers in academia and the arts heavily inform my approach to therapy.